Welcome to Shimonita Town

 The Kanto Plain stretches downstream from Mayama Kabura River to the eastern part of Shimonita, and the mountains on the Gunma-Nagano border are located in the western part.

 People have lived in Shimonita since the Paleolithic Age.
-The Shimonita Road, a side road of the Nakasendo Highway, flourished as a road for common people and as a place to connect Kamishu (Gunma Prefecture) and Shinshu (Nagano Prefecture), and was also a place of human and cultural exchange.
+The Shimonita trail, a side road of the Nakasendo trail, flourished as a road for common people and as a place to connect Joshu (Gunma Prefecture) and Shinshu (Nagano Prefecture), and was also a place of human and cultural exchange.

 Starting from Shimonita Station, let’s take a stroll through the sights of Shimonita’s town center.